The BFFA

 Welcome to the Both Footed Football Association

-We are a forty-strong collective who are entering our tenth season of fantasy football competition.
-There are currently four leagues of ten competing for promotion and relegation every year, with additional inter-league tournaments and the prestigious Best-ish award for the best fantasy manager of all!
+We are a forty-strong collective who are entering our eleventh season of fantasy football competition.
+There are currently four leagues of ten competing for promotion and relegation every year, with additional inter-league tournaments and the prestigious Best-ish award for the greatest fantasy manager!

 Want to see how frickin’ globally gargantuan BFFA is?